 When you fail to dispute negative thinking, the false beliefs become entrenched and can lead to days or weeks of ruminating over a setback or comment.
 Rumination is dangerous.
 You go over and over the same story, locking in a false belief, which then dredges up other negative thoughts.

 You can exit the rumination track by avoiding replay mode and letting go of the thought loop.

 —DISTRACT YOURSELF.
 Find healthy distractions—the gym, meditation, music—that force you to focus on something else.

 —MINDFULNESS.
 Learn to accept a thought as just a thought.
 You observe without judgment and refuse to grab the thought just because it’s in your head.
 Thoughts aren't real.
 Only experience is real.

 —REFRAME PROBLEMS.
 Reappraisal is the secret of people who can keep setbacks from turning into prolonged blues.
 The choice is yours: half-full or half-empty.

 Increasing the positive in your day doesn’t happen on its own.
-You have to consciously deflect the negative, let it go, and do positive things, from hobbies to exercise, recreation, listening to or playing music, and reaching out to others.
+You have to proactively do positive things, from hobbies to exercise, recreation, listening to music, and reaching out to others.

 We may not be in charge of much in an unpredictable world, but we can control our minds and how we think about what happens to us.
 And that controls everything.